|

 - hot Dominican street style with many added sophistications.
 One can

-think of Bachata dancing in three temperature levels: cool, warm, and
+think of Bachata dancing in four temperature levels: cool, warm, hot,

-hot, as per the inclinations of the dancers.
-Real street style bachata
+and burning, as per the inclinations of the dancers.
+Real street style

-is way too hot for most anglos.
-Additionally, some Dominicans enjoy
+bachata is way too hot for most anglos.
+Additionally, some Dominicans

-being as exhibitionist as, well... beyond what you want to even imagine.
+enjoy being as exhibitionist as, well... beyond what you want to even

-I have seen it in Santo Domingo clubs - quite amusing, but most American
+imagine.
+I have seen it in Santo Domingo clubs - quite amusing, but

 Bachata timing: + 1